Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Introduction

 To modify the particle distribution, the computational particles are assigned weights.
 With weights, computational particles no longer correspond one to one with physical particles.
 Computational particles in high population regions can be eliminated with a process called rouletting.
 Conversely, particles that do happen to survive to low population regions can be split into any number of daughter particles.
 Splitting and rouletting techniques don't bias Monte Carlo solution.

 There are several ways to modify the particle weights and reduce variance in the solution.
 One option, implicit capture, decreases the weight of particles that would otherwise be absorbed, allowing them to survive through shielding.
 However, this can lead to many particles with extremely low weight, which will decrease the solution efficiency.
-Alternatively, splitting and rouletting can be used to keep particle weights constrained within some window about a chosen distribution with the goal of reducing variance.
+Alternatively, splitting and rouletting can be used to keep particle weights constrained within some window about a chosen distribution with the goal of reducing variance \cite{Book_MonteCarlo_1991_Lux_MonteCarloParticleTransportMethodsNeutronandPhotonCalculations,TechReport_2024_LANL_LA-UR-24-24602Rev.1_KuleszaAdamsEtAl}.

 The choice of what function to use to define centers of weight windows depends on the type of problem being solved.
-One common choice is an adjoint scalar flux solution.
-This is useful in problems where the solution of interest is some functional, for instance, a detector response function.
+For problems where a detector response functional is desired, the optimal function is the adjoint flux solution.
 Using the adjoint solution redistributes computational particles toward the detector, decreasing variance at the location of the detector.
 The adjoint solution can be computed using a deterministic solver, leading to a hybrid method \cite{osti_527548,wagner-haghighat}.

 In global problems, the solution quality over the whole domain is of equal importance.
-In this class of problems, the adjoint solution method is not an efficient approach since an adjoint problem must be formulated and solved for each cell of a tally grid.
-Instead, it has been shown that constraining particle weights to a normalized forward flux solution results in reduced global variance in steady state neutron transport problems \cite{Cooper_Larsen_2001,Cooper_diss_1999}.
-This work used the hybrid low-order quasi-diffusion (LOQD) (aka variable Eddington factor) equations for the angular moments of the angular flux with the Eddington factor defining an exact closure.
+In this class of problems, the adjoint approach requires two deterministic solves, one forward solve that is used to define the adjoint source and one adjoint solve to obtain the importance function \cite{wagner-peplow-mosher-2014}.
+Using a normalized forward flux solution to define weight windows has been shown to reduce global variance in steady state neutron transport problems \cite{Cooper_Larsen_2001,Cooper_diss_1999}.
+This work used the hybrid low-order quasi-diffusion (LOQD) (aka variable Eddington factor (VEF)) equations for the angular moments of the angular flux with the Eddington factor defining an exact closure \cite{gol'din-cmmp-1964, auer-mihalas-1970}.
 The Eddington factor is computed by Monte Carlo.
-Forward solution based weight windows have also been used in time dependent thermal radiative transfer (TRT).
-Weight windows defined using a solution of hybrid LOQD equations or the lagged Monte Carlo solution computed on the previous time step improved efficiency in these problems \cite{ Wollaber_2008,Landman_McClarren_Madsen_Long_2014}.